A minimum of 64 UCAS points

 Rural events management is the management of any event, situated within a rural location.
 From festivals to weddings and county shows to sporting events.

-The specialist focus of this course is aimed at those who wish to develop a career in rural event management; a growing area with many employment opportunities after graduation.
 During the course you will study event management and wider business theory, and apply this in many practical experiences throughout the course.
 This mix of both practical and theoretical elements provides students the best opportunity to develop a range of skills deemed as essential for a career in the events management sector.

 Full-time: 2 years